 Boards are another option when it comes to decking materials, though not as common as plywood or OSB.
 Boards are typically wider than standard lumber and look great for exterior applications.
-However, boards require regular maintenance such as staining and sealing to keep them properly protected against damage from rain or sun exposure over time.
+However, boards require regular maintenance such as staining and sealing to keep them properly protected against roof damage from rain or sun exposure over time.

 Rigid foam insulation can be used as an alternative to traditional decking materials in certain cases where a more lightweight material is desired.
 Foam insulation boards provide additional protection against moisture while reducing energy costs due to their thermal resistance properties.
 The downside is that they do not have the same strength or durability as plywood or OSB, leaving them vulnerable to cracking or breaking over time if not properly supported by an adequate framing system before being installed over them.

 Once you have decided on the material for your decking project, proper installation should always be followed to ensure the longevity of your roof installation project.
 Before proceeding with any type of decking material, it’s important to consult with a qualified professional who can inspect your structure to determine which type of decking would best meet your needs while adhering to building codes in your region.
 With these considerations in mind, you will be able to successfully install your new roof with confidence!